To be honest, we didn’t know what to expect.

-We talked about violence and martyrdom.
-The treatment of women.
-How Islam had come to abolish slavery over time (not unlike Christianity).
+We talked about violence and martyrdom, the treatment of women, and how Islam had come to abolish slavery over time (not unlike Christianity).

-We talked about abrogation—how some verses in the Quran supersede others.
-We talked about how Muslims interpret and apply their sacred text, and how Islamic revelation came over the course of several years and not all at once—which is important to keep in mind when you’re wrestling with difficult or troubling passages (much as it is with Jewish and Christian revelation, both of which also have their share of challenging texts).
+We talked about abrogation—the notion that some verses in the Quran supersede others.
+We talked about how Muslims interpret and apply their sacred text, and how Islamic revelation came over the course of several years and not all at once—which is important to keep in mind when you’re wrestling with difficult or troubling passages—much as it is with Jewish and Christian revelation, both of which also have their share of challenging texts.

-We asked what compels someone to join a terror group like ISIS.
-Imam ShemsAdeen recalled a conversation he had with a researcher who had interviewed more than 100 former ISIS fighters and found they had two things in common: (1) most were isolated from their societies, and (2) most were ignorant about the teachings of Islam.
+We asked what compels someone from the Muslim community to join a terror group like ISIS.
+Imam ShemsAdeen recalled a conversation he had with a researcher who interviewed more than 100 former ISIS fighters and found they had two things in common: (1) most were isolated from their societies, and (2) most were ignorant about the teachings of Islam.

 We heard what it feels like to be on the defensive all the time, constantly pressured to renounce acts of violence that you had no part in committing.
 Our hosts wanted to know why non-Muslims aren’t held to a similar standard.
 What about the murder of three Muslims in Chapel Hill, North Carolina last year?
 What about the Norway shootings, perpetrated by a man who described himself as "100 percent Christian"?

-When confronted with these acts of terror, Christians do not feel obligated to speak for the whole church and say, "These killers do not represent us."
+When confronted with these acts of terror, Christians are not pressured to speak for the whole church and say, "These killers do not represent us."

 So why should the world's 1.6 billion Muslims be made to feel this way?
 Why should they be held to a different standard?